trusted-programming/cfmt/README.md

-# cfmt - Format output without Rust code segment in binary to reduce the ultimate binary size
+# hifmt - Format output without Rust code segment in binary to reduce the ultimate binary size

+Rename `orion_cfmt` to `hifmt`.

-Restricted on embedded systems, the goal of `cfmt` is to reduce the ultimate binary size.
-With `cfmt`, one could avoid the uses of Rust format print function by converting them into formatted print in C.
+Restricted on embedded systems, the goal of `hifmt` is to reduce the ultimate binary size.
+With `hifmt`, one could avoid the uses of Rust format print function by converting them into formatted print in C.

 ## Usage